The Best Banana Pudding Recipe

 - Refrigerate for at least 3 hours or until you are ready to serve.

-Can I Use a Different Dish?
+Can I Use a Trifle Bowl?

 Can You Make Banana Pudding in Advance?

-Once you make your banana pudding you will want to place it in an airtight container or cover with aluminum foil to help keep the air out.
+- Refrigerate: Place it in an airtight container or cover with aluminum foil to help keep the air out.
+Once covered, you want to place it immediately in the refrigerator.

-Banana Pudding only lasts for up to 48 hours.
+- Note: Banana Pudding only lasts for up to 48 hours.
 After that the bananas are brown and the pudding becomes runny

 How Do I Keep My Bananas From Turning Brown?

 To help keep your bananas from turning brown in this dessert you’ll want to toss your sliced bananas in lemon juice, orange juice or even sprite.
+Tossing your sliced bananas in one of these liquids will help delay the oxidation process.

 I don’t usually use anything because I serve this dessert and eat it right away.
 But, I would opt for lemon juice because the tartness of the lemon works really well with the banana pudding flavoring.

-Sure you can add different things to your banana pudding.
+You can add different things to your banana pudding.
 Try adding:

 Banana Pudding Recipe